 plant is considered one of the biggest threats to riparian habitat in the Russian River Watershed.
-It can cause serious flood problems, is a fire hazard, and consumes three times more water than native plants.
-Contact the Sotoyome RCD in Sonoma County and the Mendocino County RCD in Mendocino County for information about control efforts.
+It can cause serious flood problems, is a fire hazard, and consumes more water than native plants.
+Contact the Sonoma RCD in Sonoma County and the Mendocino County RCD in Mendocino County for information about control efforts.